project-serum/governance-registry/README.md

 realm authority to:
 1. Deploy an instance of the voter-stake-registry.
 2. Create a registrar for the realm with the `CreateRegistrar` instruction.
-3. Add voting token mints to the registrar by calling the `CreateExchangeRate` instruction as often as desired.
+3. Add voting token mints to the registrar by calling the `ConfigureVotingMint` instruction as often as desired.
 4. Call the `SetRealmConfig` instruction on spl-governance to set the voter-weight-addin program id and thereby enable the addin.